The Muse 2017.

 If I Can.

 A major National Trust commission, first created for performance at William Morris’ Red House.

 Atmospheric, ghostly and unspeakably sad, If I Can is a narrative poem, fusing the extant shards of poetry and prose of those Pre-Raphaelites that built and embellished Red House.

 Covering themes of loss and longing in the 1860s, the production is presented through an innovative new form; an audio drama delivered by MP3 player.
 The audience ranges around this Arts and Crafts gem, free to roam at will, drink in hand.

-The property is populated by Palimpsest actors, in character and in costume.
-You are able to choose whom to follow as their lives spool out; as if the very walls could speak and give up their secrets.
+The property was populated by Palimpsest actors, in character and in costume.
+You chose whom to follow as their lives spooled out before you; as if the very walls spoke and gave up their secrets.

 Written by Katherine Tozer with music & sound by John Chambers.